Gonzaga’s opportunities to make a favorable impression in national circles tend to dwindle this time of year.

 Right or wrong, the perception is if the Zags win another WCC title they’re simply doing what is expected in a lightly regarded conference they’ve dominated, followed closely by the narrative that GU struggles to keep its competitive edge during the WCC season.

 It’s one of the reasons Gonzaga coach Mark Few and then-Memphis counterpart John Calipari, battling similar perceptions of Conference USA, agreed years ago to a series that usually falls in the middle of their respective conference seasons.

-The Zags and Tigers collide tonight at the McCarthey Athletic Center, their eighth meeting since 2006.
+The Zags and Tigers collide Saturday night at the McCarthey Athletic Center, their eighth meeting since 2006.
 Memphis has won six of the previous seven, including a comeback victory over the visiting Zags last February.

 “This is going to be a great challenge for us,” Few said.
 “This is going to be as athletic a crew as we’ll face all year.
 I think it’s great preparation for us, how we’re going to handle that speed, that quickness, that play around the rim.
 It’s hitting us at a really good time.”

 The Tigers (13-7), a member of the American Athletic Conference since 2013, received votes in preseason polls but they dropped four of their first seven games, all by double figures.